daolanfler/zero2prod/README.md

 In another circumstance we might sish to handle `sqlx::Error` differently.

 `Option<&(dyn Error + 'static)>`
-`dyn Error` is a trait object - a type that we know nothing about aport from the fact that it implements the Error trait.
+`dyn Error` is a trait object - a type that we know nothing about apart from the fact that it implements the Error trait.

 函数 return 的 error 会隐式的调用 `.into()`?